Juvar1/APRSterminal/README.md

 APRS Terminal
 =============

 A simple Python GUI program to view APRS data from radio via serial port.
 In my case through Bluetooth.
+Serial port settings is available in source code.
+Autoscrolling feature is included to program so latest messages are always visible.

 ### Features
 - Graphical user interface for those who not like text only mode.